sphola/hw/hw0/README.md

-adopted this naming convention, before starting work on your assignment, you will pull (or fetch and merge) from "course" into your local repository, and once you've completed your work, you will push your work to "origin".
+adopted this naming convention, before starting work on your assignment, you will pull (or fetch and merge) from "course" into your local repository, and once you've completed your work, you will push it to "origin".
 To make pulling from "course" easier, you might want to set up a branch in your local repository that tracks "course/master".

-The details of how this is done are left to you as your first assignment.
+Working out the details of how the tasks described in the preceding paragraph are done is left to you as your first assignment.
 Your are welcome to seek help on this both from your fellow students and from the course staff.
 A brief presentation on using `git` and GitHub will be given at the first tutorial.

-** This assignment has been adapted from an assignment for UC Berkeley CS186 course with their gracious permission **
+**This assignment has been adapted from an assignment for UC Berkeley CS186 course with their gracious permission**